 In some ways, making a connection with potential new customers or clients can be a similar activity.
 Many of my best client relationships organically formed out of making non-standard connections between people I know.
 A warm introduction from a mutual acquaintance is always a better way to make a connection.
 And, is preferable to traditional search and contact methods.

 Just like my bag of adapters, a mutual acquaintance can be the difference between making a connection and failing to interface properly.
 Where can we find the adapter needed to make the connection between our company and the clients that need our services?
 That’s a great question.
 I happened to receive that very answer from a group of highly intelligent folks in a CEO group I am a member of, here is what they advised me to try.

 Finding an adapter to help connect with someone else, can be as easy as looking for a client or customer you hope to connect with, and then working backwards from that Company’s contact list until you find one in common.
 I use Linkedin but any social media or club membership would work as well.

 If you find that you have friends or even other clients in common with the person you hope to engage with, you may be able to contact the common friend and ask them to give you an introduction.
 I have found that these types of “warm introductions” from someone you both know, can really help you make a connection.
 Find someone to be your adapter.

 Besides being referred by a friend or acquaintance, it also gives you some common ground right from the start.
 I always ask my common “adapter” friend if they would mind making the introduction.
 Which beats name dropping and bypassing the connection.
 Or even better yet, invite both parties to meet for lunch and bring the mutual friend along.

 Give it a try and see for yourself.
 Making connections in Information Technology or other industries isn't as complex as it may seem.
-It may take a few minutes to find a common connection but in the end you may find that all you needed was an adapter to make a great connection.
+It may take a few minutes to find a common connection, but in the end you may find that all you needed was an adapter to make a great connection.
 Speaking of connections, we would love to connect with you.
 Contact us anytime!